 Postcode: NR12 9LJ

-In 2015, Meales expanded its offerings with the opening of Vera’s Coffee Shop, named after Allen G Meale’s wife.
-This delightful café, serving breakfast, light bites, lunch, afternoon tea, cakes, and savories, proudly incorporates the farm’s own-grown and locally sourced produce.
-You can also find their delectable baked goods in the Farm Shop, allowing you to enjoy their tasty treats at home.
+In 2015, Meales opened Vera’s Coffee Shop, named after Allen’s wife, which serves breakfast, lunch, afternoon tea, and homemade cakes using farm-fresh and locally sourced ingredients.
+You can also pick up their baked goods in the Farm Shop.

 Get more information here.